4th of July Pet Parade - Free

 - Doris Grubb won first place in the first Pet Parade with her cat riding in a baby stroller.
 In 2005, Doris, at age 77, returned to the Pet Parade again for Bend’s 100th year anniversary.

-- There were 5,000 spectators at the first recorded Pet Parade and all through the 1930's there was no less than 5,000 spectators at each parade.
+- There were 5,000 spectators at the first recorded Pet Parade and all through the 1930's there were no less than 5,000 spectators at each parade.

 - A badger won 6th place in the 1932 Pet Parade.